gnzlbg/static_vector/README.md

 `std::vector`, the elements are initialized on insertion and destroyed on removal.

+The name `inline_vector` is used throughout this proposal to refer to this container.
+While I'd rather avoid bikeshedding at this point (revision -1), if that happens to be your favourite sport there is a section below evaluating different names.
+Feedback is always greatly appreciated.

 # Motivation

 This container is useful when:

-- memory allocation is not possible, e.g., most embedded environments only provide stack and static memory but no heap,
+- memory allocation is not possible, e.g., embedded environments without a free store, where only a stack and the static memory segment are available,
-- memory allocation imposes an unacceptable performance penalty, e.g., the latency introduced by a memory allocation,
+- memory allocation imposes an unacceptable performance penalty, e.g., with respect to latency,
 - allocation of objects with complex lifetimes in the _static_-memory segment is required,
 - non-default constructible objects must be stored such that `std::array` is not an option,
 - full control over the storage location of the vector elements is required.